 Lemieux Creek cattle eat a natural diet of grass and stored forage only—grain is not a natural food source for cattle.
 Cattle finished on a high grain diet in crowded pens often have to be given antibiotics in order to maintain good health.
 Our cattle are allowed to fulfillment of their natural behavioral and biological instincts – graze and forage.

-Despite claims to the contrary, grazing cattle contribute to the reduction of carbon in our atmosphere through the simple process of growing grass.
+We believe that carefully managed cattle grazing on our tame pastures contributes to the reduction of carbon in our atmosphere through the simple process of growing grass.
 Grass takes carbon dioxide (CO2) from the air and uses it to grow.
 Cattle eat the leaves, but the CO2 used to grow the roots is held in the soil.